TID-Lab/aggie/README.md

 Set various logging options in `logger` section.

+- `console` section is for console logging.
+For various options, see [winston](see https://github.com/winstonjs/winston#transports)
 - `file` section is for file logging.
 For various options, see [winston](see https://github.com/winstonjs/winston#transports)
 - `SES` section is for email notifications.
   - Set appropriate AWS key and secret values.